vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 ## Notes

-[123]: The Vedic injunction na hinṇsyāt sarvabhūtāni "one should not injure any being" raises the question of the validity of injunctions which do require injury to beings.
-But this is a secondary question which does not affect the validity of the Veda as a whole.
-Similarly, the thesis "Pañcaratra is valid" is not disproved by the possible mention in the valid Veda of something that conflicts with something in Pañcaratra.
-So far the argument is not for validity but against invalidity.
 [124]:
-Since pots are knowable, the ground would also apply to prove the eternality of pots and all things that are knowable.
-[125]: Since only earth (as an element) possesses smell, this ground has no general applicability.
 [126]: Like the ground "because it is knowable" which applics to things regardless of whether they are eternal or not.